turingschool/backend-curriculum-site/module1/lessons/project_review.md

 - What risks did you take with this project?
 - What are you most proud of from this project?

+## Shared Reflection
+Meet with a partner to discuss the questions above.

 ## Code Sharing
 * What classes did you use to solve this problem?
 Why?